Pesto Pasta Recipe

 Ingredient Notes and Substitutions

-- Basil – This herb has a very strong flavor — it’s sweet and peppery at the same time, but also savory and minty.
+• Basil – This herb has a very strong flavor — it’s sweet and peppery at the same time, but also savory and minty.

-You don’t really want to swap it out, but spinach, kale, parsley, and cilantro can sub in for a somewhat similar flavor.
-Or, try using a mix for a more complex flavor! - Pine Nuts – You can use walnuts, almonds, sunflower seeds, or hazelnuts instead.
+• Pine Nuts – You can use walnuts, almonds, sunflower seeds, or hazelnuts instead.
 Or you can leave them out altogether if you’re not too nuts about nuts!

-It has the most flavor out of your olive oil options. - Spaghetti – You can use any pasta you like!
-Short, tubed pastas are popular for these pasta salad-type flavors, but really any kind will do.
+• Spaghetti – You can actually use any pasta you like!
+Short, tubed pasta is a popular choice for basil pesto pasta, but really any kind will do.

-Pesto Pasta Recipe Tips
+Basil Pesto Pasta Recipe Tips

-Don’t rinse the noodles.
+• Don’t rinse the noodles.

-You don’t want to rinse the pasta before tossing in the pesto.
+You don’t want to rinse the pasta before tossing it in the pesto.
 The starches help the sauce cling to the noodles, so the stickier they are, the better!

-Use freshly shredded cheese.
+• Use freshly shredded cheese.

-Slow and steady wins the race!
+• Slow and steady wins the race!

-When making the pesto, add the olive oil slowly and gradually, until you get just the right thickness and consistency.
+When making the pesto, add the olive oil slowly and gradually until you get just the right thickness and consistency.

 Keep in mind, you can always add more oil, but you can’t take it away!

-Storing and Reheating
+Storing and Reheating Leftover Pesto Spaghetti

 I’ll be honest — this pesto pasta recipe makes a whole lot of sauce!
 Like, enough to coat 4 pounds of cooked spaghetti!!!